 - coconut milk (optional) – gives flavour and also tenderizes the chicken.

 - spices – adjust the amount of red chilli for more or less heat, the quantity in this recipe makes it fairly spicy.
 Kashmiri red chillies are very mild with a fruity flavour.
-Mustard seeds and curry leaves give a characteristic south Indian flavour.
+Curry leaves impart an astringent flavour while mustard seeds give a characteristic south Indian flavour.

-- yogurt – gives tanginess, use Greek or strained yogurt for a rich sauce, regular yogurt will make the sauce more watery.
+- yogurt – adds tanginess, use Greek or strained yogurt for a rich sauce, regular yogurt will make the sauce more watery.

 See the recipe card below for quantities.